nick-shaw/aces-ot-vwg-experiments/README.md

 * `XYZ_JMh.blink` - The Blink kernel used in the script above

+* `hellwig_ach.nk` - Converts achromatic luminance to/from Hellwig J

+* `hellwig_ach.blink` - The Blink kernel used in the script above

 ## PYTHON

 * `cusp_path.py` - Code taken from [Thomas Mansencal's Colab](https://colab.research.google.com/drive/1OerRYxnKOYGhiZEZda1QS93JWBfN_WI0) with additional functions for gamut boundary finding.
 Also generates a plot of the cusp path and saves the source data for that plot in the `data` folder.